kennyrafael/Role-Based-Authentication-Authorization-with-Vue-and-Firebase/README.md

-# Role Based Authentication & Authorization with Vue and Firebase
+# Authentication & Authorization with Vue and Firebase

 ## Project setup
 ```